bavaria95/academy-test/README.md

 1. Fork the project
 2. Change or add the code to meet the requirements
 3. For each task create one commit with proper description
-4. In case of any questions please create an issue on Guthub and precisely describe your problem or issue
+4. In case of any questions please create an issue on Github and precisely describe your problem or issue

 Test tasks: